 The right hand side of the boat when facing foreword

-The right hand side of the boat when facing aft
+The left hand side of the boat when facing aft

 What is a “centerboard”?